PDSH Logo

 If you believe that any material on this site infringes on your copyright or trademark, please contact us at: legal@publicdomainsuperheroes.com.
 Please include trademark serial numbers or copyright registration details in your subject line where applicable.

 Copyright protects creative expression — the words, art, music, or film that someone makes.
-It lasts for a set term (in most countries, the life of the author plus 70 years).
+It lasts for a set term (in most countries, the life of the author plus 70 years, in the U.S. it is generally publication date + 95 years).
 Once that term ends, the work passes into the public domain.
 That means anyone can use, adapt, reprint, or remix it — without asking permission or paying royalties.

 Public domain is where a lot of our favorite Golden Age characters live today or will very soon.
 The public domain characters and stories themselves are free to use, but it’s important to understand that not every drawing, logo, or later version is.
 We work carefully to make sure the material we use is truly free for anyone.